chengli1986/571b/README.md

 Instead of mucking around the RUST code, I found that I can use the Mac Instruments tool to do accurate ms level profiling.
 Steps are shown in the following:
 *   Open Instruments App
-*   create "Time Profifiler" target
+*   Create "Time Profifiler" target
-*   put in the COST arguments and easily run!
+*   Put in the COST arguments and easily run!
 *   Watch out the # of cores running, only single core and single thread is allowed, no fancy HW threading, i.e. HT

 ## Instructions